hiiamboris/red-wiki/[NOTE]-On-naming-and-identity.md

 > The named is the mother of ten thousand things.
 > <br> **— Lao Tzu**

 The folk legend says that Red, as a name, was conceived as an acronym for Rebol's Extended Dialect.
-While it is true that Red carries the torch lit by Rebol, the etymology itself is after-the-fact theorizing and abductive reasoning: REBOL was an acronym (Relative Expression Based Object Language), so as it's predecessor LAVA (Language for Audio and Video Applications).
+While it is true that Red carries the torch lit by Rebol, the etymology itself is after-the-fact theorizing and abductive reasoning: REBOL was an acronym (Relative Expression Based Object Language), so as its conceptual predecessor LAVA (Language for Audio and Video Applications).

 The actual origin of the name (that we take up as an authoritative) is that Red is a shortcut for "reduce", or rather it is a _reduced_ version of "reduce".
 That makes Red both context-sensitive and [autological](https://en.wikipedia.org/wiki/Autological_word) word, which reflects language's core semantic concepts and mechanisms (such as binding, series model, homoiconicity, and meta-circularity) and makes itself into the "Reduce software complexity" motto.